LenaSchill3008/12404231_gnn-based-demand-forecasting/README.md

 **Description**

 This is the internal loss function used during training.
 It is optimized because the target variable (demand count) is sparse, non-negative integer data (counts), which is better modeled by a Poisson distribution than a standard Gausian distribution assumed by MSE.
 The Poisson NLL loss naturally encourages the model to output non-negative predictions (counts).
-The evolution of this metric over the epochs can be found in the `plots` directory under the file `training_loss_evolution.png`.

 ## B. Evaluation Metric (Final Performance)